 Serve alongside local organizations making an impact year-round as they work with immigrant families, low-income apartment complex communities, and D.C.’s homeless population.
 You’ll serve food, clean up neighborhoods, visit nursing homes, and reach out to children as a way of meeting practical needs.

-Will your team serve those who are often overlooked in our nation’s capital?
+Will you bring your team on a 2021 mission trip to Washington, D.C. to serve those who are often overlooked in our nation’s capital?